-As students arrive on campus for the spring semester, whether living on or off capmpus, students must receive COVID-19 gateway/day-of-arrival testing.
-Gateway testing sets a baseline positivity rate for the student community.
-Gateway testing must be completed by January 18, 2021.
+As students arrived on campus for the 2020-2021 spring semester, whether living on or off capmpus, students were required to receive COVID-19 gateway/day-of-arrival testing.
+Gateway testing set a baseline positivity rate for the student community.
+Gateway testing had to be completed by January 18, 2021.

 What is screening testing?

 Screening is intended to identify COVID-19 positivity even if there are no symptoms or known exposure.
 Screening testing is a critical part of our overall public health strategy to monitor the positivity rates of COVID-19 in our University community.
 At Penn, we will administer the saliva based PCR test.

 Saliva-based testing allows the University to dramatically increase our screening testing capacity.
 Through our partnership with Penn Medicine, we can offer as many as 40,000 screening tests per week.
 This FDA-approved, saliva-based assay protocol is effective.

 What method is used for SARS-CoV-2 testing in the Penn Cares program?

 For SARS-CoV-2 testing, the Penn Cares program uses a saliva-based assay manufactured by Fluidigm (Advanta Dx SARS-CoV-2 RT-PCR Assay).
 This test is specific for SARS-CoV-2 and does not detect other common respiratory pathogens.

 Does the test method used in the Penn Cares program have an Emergency Use Authorization (EUA)?

 Yes, the Fluidigm Advanta Dx SARS-CoV-2 RT-PCR Assay has an EUA from the FDA.